Invariants and Home Spaces in Transition Systems and Petri Nets: Other behavioral properties

-When \emph{HS} is reduced to one single state $\{s\}$, we say that $s$ is an \textit{A-home state}.
-This last definition is expanded from the definition given in \cite{BR82} p.59 or in \cite{GV03} p.
-63 for Petri Nets.
-In many systems, the initial state $q_0$ is defined as an \textit{idle} state from which the various capabilities of the system can be initiated.
-This important property is usually guarantied by a reset function which can be modeled in a simplistic way by a transition $r$ such that $\forall q \in Q,\ q_0 \in r(q)$.
-However, adding too much complexity to $RG$ (one edge per node), this function is most of the time abstracted away.
+In many systems, the initial state $q_0$ represents an \textit{idle} state from which the various capabilities of the system can be enabled.
+In this case, it is important for $q_0$ to be a home state.
+This property is usually guarantied by a reset function which can be modeled in a simplistic way by adding a transition $r$ such that $\forall q \in RS(M,q_0),\ q_0 \in r(q)$ (which means that $r$ is executable from any reachable state and that its execution reaches $q_0$).
+However, requiring to add too much complexity to $RG$ (one edge per node), this function is most of the time abstracted away when describing the corresponding system model.

-Given a subset of states $A$, it is not easy to prove that a given set is an A-home space.
-This question is addressed in \cite{JALE22} and is proven decidable for Petri Nets for home state but is still open in the general case.
-In this regard, it may be worth noticing the straightforward following properties: \begin{property} any set of states containing a home space (or a home state for the matter) is also a home space.
-Therefore, the union of two home spaces is a home space. \end{property} However, the intersection of two home spaces is not necessarily a home space (save when the two home spaces contain RS). \begin{property} if there exists a sink $q_f \in A$ then it belongs to any A-home space. \end{property}
+In this regard, it may be worth mentioning the straightforward following properties, given a subset $A$ of states: \begin{property} Any set containing an A-home space is also an A-home space.
+If $HS$ is an A-home space, it is a B-home space for any nonempty subset $B$ of $A$.
+If $HS_1$ is an A1-home space and $HS_2$ is an A2-home space then $HS_1 \cup HS_2$ is an ($A1 \cup A2$)-home space. \end{property} However, the intersection of two home spaces is not necessarily a home space.
+Figure \ref{fig: inter-hs} is representing the reachability graph of a model with eight states, $HS_1, HS_2, HS_3$ as defined Figure \ref{fig: inter-hs} are three $\{q_0\}$-home spaces.
+While $HS_1 \cap HS_3 = \{q_1, q_3\}$ is a $\{q_0\}$-home space, $HS_1 \cap HS_2 = \{q_1\}$ is not a $\{q_0\}$-home space (even if it is a $\{q_1\}$-home state).